eloop/hot/README.md

 Sightings
 =========

-The HOT was used in Houdini, but also the code was ported to many (most?) of the other 3D systems.
+The HOT was used in Houdini, but also ported to many (most?) of the other 3D systems.
 E.g.

 * Rising Sun Pictures used the HOT on Terminator Salvation, see Gregory Yepes's web site.
 * Sam Loxton's Ocean Storm.